Tower

 - Initial cleaning: Wash the basket and drawer thoroughly with warm soapy water, rinse, and dry completely before use.

-- Inspect for overheating: If the smell is accompanied by visible smoke or discoloration of plastic parts, unplug and inspect for components too close to the heater.
+- Inspect for overheating: If the smell is accompanied by visible smoke or discoloration of plastic parts, unplug the unit and inspect for components too close to the heater.
 Replace any deformed parts.

 - Persistent odor: If a strong chemical smell persists after several burn-in cycles and cleaning, discontinue use and contact Tower support, as internal plastics or coatings may be defective.